ngs-docs/2021-august-remote-computing/07-automation-scripting.utf8.md

 ```
 a is not equal to b!
 a is not equal to b!
+a is not equal to b!
+a is not equal to b!
 a is equal to b!
-a is not equal to b!
 ```